System registration frequently asked questions

 What is the registration process for the NSW government schooling system?

-As part of the registration process for the NSW government schooling system, NESA undertakes cyclical monitoring of a representative sample of schools as well as a small number of random inspections.
+As part of the registration process for the NSW government schooling system, NESA undertakes a small number of random inspections and oversees the Department of Education's internal quality assurance process for curiculum and policy monitoring of a representative sample of schools.

-NESA’s cyclical monitoring and random inspections of government schools are related to the registration requirements outlined in section 4 of NESA’s Registration Process for the NSW Government Schooling System Manual.
+The department's curriculum and policy monitoring process and NESA's random inspections of government schools are related to the registration requirements outlined in section 4 of NESA’s Registration Process for the NSW Government Schooling System Manual.
+The manual can be found at NESA's website.

 Visit cyclical monitoring and random inspections of government schools for a comparison of the two types of system monitoring of schools’ policy compliance.